 Encinitas Ranch is a large community of newer tract homes, many with views of the distant ocean and/or the Encinitas Ranch Golf Course.

-Some other Encinitas complexes include Pacifica, Nantucket, Sea Bluff (attached townhomes in Leucadia, some with direct ocean frontage from the $900,000s to the millions), West Hampton Cove, Cambria, Rancho Encinitas, Palomare Heights, Sage Canyon, Sheridan Estates, Nautilus Cove, and Sandalwood.
+Some other Encinitas complexes include Pacifica, Nantucket, Sea Bluff (attached townhomes in Leucadia, some with direct ocean frontage and great views), West Hampton Cove, Cambria, Rancho Encinitas, Palomare Heights, Sage Canyon, Sheridan Estates, Nautilus Cove, and Sandalwood.

-Several new housing communities have been built in Encinitas in the last 5 to 10 - Mainhouse, Fiore, Seaside Ridge and The Beach House Cabanas, among others.
+Several new housing communities were built in Encinitas in the mid 2000's - Mainhouse, Fiore, Seaside Ridge and The Beach House Cabanas, among others.

 An appealing coastal town in North San Diego County, Encinitas may be just the place for you, with a range of homes for sale, excellent schools, beautiful beaches, a booming downtown, abundant recreation opportunities, and terrific climate year-round.